 Question 3 - What is the version number of the Linux kernel installed on your Ubuntu VM?
-Verify that you're running a variant of Linux kernel version 4.15.xx.

 Question 4 - What is the model name of the CPU(s) of the VM?
 According to wikipedia or Intel/AMD specification pages, how many CPU cores does this CPU have?
 If the information is available, what was the release date of the CPU, and the original retail price?